rfabbri/pd-macambira/externals/grill/pool/readme.txt

 - fixed double-free for clearing dirs and values
 - re-introduced a help message
 - fixed bug in nested-dir XML saving
+- changed printrec/printroot to display empty folders
+- new curdir attribute for getting/setting the current directory
+- changed pool name searching with STL code (more efficient)
+- added success/error reporting for file operations (through attribute outlet)

 0.2.1:
 - fixed "cntsub"... directories in current directory have been forgotten